New Asper students

 Can I use the courses I took at my last school/university towards my Bachelor of Commerce degree at the University of Manitoba?

 Transfer credit is evaluated centrally by the University of Manitoba Admissions Office on a course by course basis.
-More detailed information is available on their website.
 Once your courses have been evaluated by the Admissions Office and are visible on your UofM record an Advisor in the Asper School of Business will determine whether the courses can be used towards the Bachelor of Commerce degree.
 Please note that your courses at your current/previous post secondary institution will be evaluated at the time of admission and your transfer credits will be finalized after you have been officially accepted to the University of Manitoba.

 Can the courses that I took at another school fulfill the written English requirement here?